Pedro Díaz Molina: Origins and the Ten Years' War

 Pedro was born in the town of Yaguajay, in Las Villas, Cuba, on January 17, 1850.
-He was the of Caesarea Regla who was a slave, he adopted the surnames of his owners, being a slave himself.
+He was the son of Caesarea Regla who was a slave, he adopted the surnames of his owners, being a slave himself.

 On October 10, 1868, the Ten Years' War broke out and in February 1869, the first pro-independence rebels rose up in the Las Villas Province.
 Having heard the news of the arrests, Pedro fled from his hacienda in April of that same year, to join the mambises.